franzip/dotfiles/README.md

 ### Vim
 Vundle has been added to Vim (I tried to make .vimrc more modular following [this example](https://github.com/ddellaquila/dd-vim), so you'll find additional config files in .vim/modules).
-The install script will provide to install Vundle, so before you ask, you don't need to install it manually.
+The install-deps script will provide to install Vundle, so before you ask, you don't need to install it manually.
-If you want to use my plugin list, you just need to run :PluginInstall the first time you load vim and Vundle will do the magic.
+If you want to use my plugin list, you just need to run :PluginInstall the first time you load vim and Vundle will work its the magic.
 You can also run "vim +PluginInstall +qall" from the prompt to achieve the same result.

 ## ChangeLog